The truth behind a generational anthem and how mainstream media profits from disparaging youth

 “Slacker my ass.
 I mean, I never had any slack.
 I was working a $4-an-hour job trying to stay alive,” Beck professed.

-During another interview a few months later with Spin magazine, he added: “[‘Loser’ is] not some anguished transcendental ‘cry of a generation.’
+During an interview a few months later with Spin magazine, he added: “[‘Loser’ is] not some anguished transcendental ‘cry of a generation.’
 It’s just sitting in someone’s living room eating pizza and Doritos.”

-Beck explained that while working with rap beats in the studio, and dissatisfied with his rapping skills, he blurted out, “I’m a loser, baby, so why don’t you kill me.”
+Beck explained that while working with rap beats in the studio, he became frustrated with his rapping skills, blurting out, “I’m a loser, baby, so why don’t you kill me.”

 That’s the 411 of the song’s origin right from the artist’s own mouth in real-time 1994.

 It didn’t matter.
-The calculating mass media operatives – from record labels and news outlets to merchandisers and advertisers – had already made their decision; the paint was dry.
+The calculating mass media operatives – from record labels and news outlets to merchandisers and advertisers – had already made their decision; the paint had dried.

 Like it or not, Beck was now their new ‘Gen X’ poster-boy punching bag.